syrusakbary/syrusakbary.com/README.md

 ## Development

-Once you have installed the required npm packages, you can developing with:
+Once you have installed the required npm packages you can start the development website:

 	gulp